Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The Princeton Review GMAT program

-Then on the flip side, you’ve got Princeton Review, which has three primary plans to choose from: a self-paced course that costs $800; a live online package called their “Fundamentals” course which costs $1,400; and a GMAT 700+ course, which as the name implies, guarantees a score of at least 700.
-That package costs $2,000.
+Then on the flip side, you’ve got Princeton Review, which has three primary plans to choose from: a self-paced course that costs about $800; a live online package called their “Core Concepts” course which costs about $1,000; and a GMAT Focus 645+ course, which, as the name implies, guarantees a score of at least 645.
+That package costs about $2,000.

-So clearly Target Test Prep is cheaper by at least $200, and potentially a lot more, depending on which package you go with.
+So clearly, Target Test Prep is the most affordable option – but only if you go with their stripped-down Self-Study course.
 Both companies also offer GMAT tutoring packages as well in case you need personal one-on-one tutoring.

 However, I will note that those prices are a little deceiving, as those are just the full retail prices on their websites, and both Target Test Prep and Princeton Review regularly run sales and special promotions.